 We completed our 9th Supercharged Day at Selesti recently.
 The previous 8 Supercharged Days have been fantastic, with dozens of app, digital marketing campaign and start-up ideas created; benefiting us and our clients since the concept began in June 2015.

 What does Supercharged mean?
 Throughout 2015 as part of our growth strategy, we invested huge amounts of thought and resource into our team.
-As a digital agency we work in such a dynamic marketplace, with so many new tech and marketing ideas available, but it’s not always possible to try them on every project.
+As a digital agency we are passionate about developing new marketing solutions as part of our R&D (research and development) activities and testing them out for clients.

 The idea behind Supercharged Days emerged from evaluating our VP; 'Supercharged Digital, lovingly crafted to perfection’.
 It’s not just a day, it’s become core to our daily approach; the way we as a team work together on supercharging campaigns, clients, processes; crafting them like the most skilled tradespeople, to perfection.